 The 8" long ears consist of 16-20 rows of small, fancy kernels.
 Superior sweet flavor.
 Sturdy 6½' plants.
 Similar to Delectable but with better flavor and a more attractive ear.
 Easy to harvest.
 Widely adapted.
 Good cool soil vigor.
+Intermediate resistance to northern corn leaf blight and Stewart's wilt.
 Order 2761T (Treated) or 2761 (Untreated).
 Avg.
-2,800 seeds/lb.
+3,500 seeds/lb.
 Packet: 150 seeds.

 Latin Name: Zea mays